Modi script: Post-independence Era

 The use of Modi has diminished since the independence of India.
-Now the Balbodh style of Devnagari is the primary script used to write Marathi.
-Some linguists in Pune have recently begun trying to revive the script.
+Now the Balbodh style of Devanagari is the primary script used to write Marathi.

+Revival Efforts

+Linguists in Pune spearheaded the Modi script revival movement in 2014.
+By 2025, over 400 students had been trained to understand it.
+Additionally, a primary school has begun teaching the Modi script to the next generation.

 Description

 Overview

 The Modi script derives from the Nāgari family of scripts and is a modification of the Balbodh style of the Devanagari script intended for continuous writing.
-Although Modi is based upon Devanagari, it differs considerably from it in terms of letter forms, rendering behaviors, and orthography.
+Although Modi is based upon Devanagari, it differs considerably from it in terms of letter forms, rendering behaviours, and orthography.
 The shapes of some consonants, vowels, and vowel signs are similar.
-The actual differences are visible in the behaviors of these characters in certain environments, such as consonant-vowel combinations and in consonant conjuncts, that are standard features of Modi orthography.
+The differences are visible in the behaviours of these characters in certain circumstances, such as consonant-vowel combinations and consonant conjuncts, which are standard features of Modi orthography.
 The Modi script has 46 distinctive letters, of which 36 are consonants and 10 vowels.

 Cursive features

-The Modi script has several characteristics facilitate writing so that moving from one character to the next minimises lifting the pen from the paper for dipping in ink.
-Some characters are "broken" versions of their Devanagari counterparts.
-Many characters are more "circular" in shape.
-Thus, Modi was a sort of "cursive" style of writing Marathi.
-The Modi script does not have long 'ī' (ई) and long 'ū' (ऊ) of Devanagari.
+The Modi script has several characteristics that facilitate writing, minimising having to lift the pen from the paper for dipping in ink while moving from one character to the next.
+Some characters are "broken" versions of their Devanagari counterparts, and many characters are more circular in shape.
+These characteristics make Modi a sort of cursive style of writing Marathi.
 The cursive nature of the script also allowed scribes to easily make multiple copies of a document if required.